The Beginner's Guide to Growing Weed

-Cannabis plants are normally distinguished into four categories: Indica, Sativa, Hybrid and Hemp.
-Most homegrowing enthusiasts will focus on growing mainly hybrids, as well as pure Sativa and pure Indica weed strains.
+Cannabis plants are normally classified into four categories: Indica, Sativa, Hybrid and Hemp.
+Most homegrow enthusiasts will focus on growing hybrids, as well as pure Sativa and pure Indica strains.

-Marijuana plants can be male, female, and hermaphrodite.
+Marijuana plants can be male, female or hermaphrodite.
 To tell the sex of a cannabis plant, it’s necessary to look at the plant's stem, where nodes with leaves and branches are connected.Find out more about cannabis anatomy

-The neverending battle between outdoor cannabis growing enthusiasts and indoor marijuana growing devotees has been raging for decades.
-Control and consistency against free sunlight and open land — there are undeniable advantages to both of the growing mediums.
+The never-ending debate between outdoor cannabis growing enthusiasts and indoor marijuana growing aficionados has been raging on for decades.
+Control and consistency versus natural sunlight and open land — both growing methods boast unique and undeniable advantages.

-In addition, there’s a third party entering the battleground — greenhouse growers — taking the best from indoor and outdoor cannabis growing worlds.
+In addition, a third party is entering the conversation — greenhouse growers — who take and combine the best features from both the indoor and outdoor cannabis growing worlds.

 When deciding on the future growing medium where you’ll be cultivating your cannabis, consider the following factors:

 Cannabis plants need sun and warmth to grow.
 Latitude also plays a major role in cannabis growing, as it directly affects daylight hours.
-Living in a city and a rural area will also affect the choice of a growing medium.
-Finances are crucial, too, since running a cannabis farm is more expensive than growing a couple of weed plants in an apartment.Find out more about cannabis growing mediums
+Whether you live in a city or a rural area will also influence your choice.
+Finances are crucial, too, since running a cannabis farm is significantly more expensive than just growing a couple of weed plants in your apartment.Find out more about cannabis growing mediums

-Propagating is the process of using a cannabis plant to create more plants.
+Propagating is the process of using one cannabis plant to create more plants.
 There are two ways to propagate new marijuana plants — cloning and seeds.

-Cloning is a time-tested method of creating new cannabis plants from the already existing ones.
-At the node stem of a marijuana plant, growers carefully cut a branch, place it into a starter growing medium, and, when the roots are developed, place the branch in a larger container or ground where it will be growing further as a full-bodied cannabis plant.
-Not having to browse for seeds and spend money, as well as avoiding a much longer weed growing process, are the major benefits of cannabis cloning.
+Cloning is a time-tested method of creating new cannabis plants from already existing ones.
+At the node stem of a marijuana plant, growers carefully cut a branch, place it into a starter growing medium, and, when the roots are developed, place the branch in a larger container or ground.
+There, the new plant will grow further into a full-bodied cannabis tree.
+The major benefits of cannabis cloning include shortening the growing process and avoiding having to browse for seeds and spend money.

 Growing from seeds is a method of creating new cannabis plants from scratch.
-This method is perfect for beginner growers because it allows them to create new plants and strains and witness the entire growing process from a tiny seed to a mature cannabis plant.
+This method is perfect for beginner growers because it allows them to create new plants and strains while also witnessing the entire growing process - from a tiny seed to a mature cannabis plant.
 We’ve prepared detailed guides on each of the cannabis growing methods for you to explore.Find out more about cannabis propagating

 Cloning doesn’t mean